 Preheat oven to 400 degrees F.

 Put all ingredients into a gallon Ziploc bag and make sure to coat potatoes well with oil and honey combination.
-Set aside until ready to roast on a large cookie sheet.
+Set aside (or even refrigerate overnight) until ready to roast on a large sheet pan.

-Bake for 25 minutes.
+Bake on top rack of oven for 25 minutes.
 Stir and rotate potatoes halfway through cooking time to ensure crispness on each side.